dragsbruh/grall/readme.md

 ### api

-> note: the stdio api will change a bit in the future, i dont like it much how it is now
+> note: the stdio api will change a bit in the future, i dont like it much how it is now.
+> i will probably use unix sockets the next api rewrite.

 you can alternatively use the stdio api if you wanna programmatically interact with a grall model.